Prodigy-Hacking/ProdigyMathGameHacking/README.md

 Furthermore:

 - All hacks, exploits, or other files hosted here may damage your account if used improperly or excessively.
-Do not use *any* of these hacks on your primary account, as you risk your account becoming damaged beyond repair, preventing you from accessing Prodigy Math Game in that account.
+We can't stress enough, do not use *any* of these hacks on your primary account, as you risk your account becoming damaged beyond repair, preventing you from accessing Prodigy Math Game in that account.
 You have been warned.

 - We are not liable for any damages of any kind, as our license states: